Stark reality of California drought from space

-Category: Space Hits: 1The Angeles National Forest on June 12, 2021.
+Category: Space Hits: 9The Angeles National Forest on June 12, 2021.
 Due to the ongoing California drought, it appears brown and at high risk of fire.
 Image contains modified Copernicus Sentinel data (2020/2021)/ via ESA.The Angeles National Forest on June 22, 2020.
 Compared to 2021, it was lush green.
 Image contains modified Copernicus Sentinel data (2020/2021)/ via ESA.

 Go to ESA’s website to compare the two images in an interactive tool.